bhargavvc/system-design/SystemDesignBeginners.md

      - **Browser Limitations**: Cannot be used directly from browsers without a proxy.
      - **Newer Technology**: Less community support and tooling compared to REST.
    - **Real-World Example**: Microservices communicating efficiently in a distributed system.

+**Statefull vs Stateless**: Stateful apps save client session data on the server, providing historical context and faster processing.
+In contrast, stateless apps don't save client session data on the server and rely on externalized state data.

 ### Conclusion
 Understanding these API paradigms is essential for modern software development.
 REST is the most commonly used API architecture, while GraphQL and gRPC offer advantages in specific scenarios, particularly where flexibility and performance are critical.
 As a developer, being familiar with the trade-offs of each API paradigm will enhance your ability to design and implement effective APIs for various applications.